-The project involves designing and developing a utility drone capable of carrying variable payloads, sponsored by the Mechanical Engineering Department at Northern Arizona University (NAU).
+The project involves designing and developing a utility drone capable of carrying variable payloads, sponsored by the Boeing Company.
 The goal is to create a drone that can engage and deploy different payloads while airborne, such as a camera for surveying and a heavier payload that must be at least 30% of the drone's total weight.
-Additionally, the project includes a requirement to deploy an MC-01F30 Cruise Missile from AeroJTP [1].
 The drone will be required to perform specific tasks, such as payload delivery, retrieval, and returning to its starting point, while meeting Federal Aviation Administration (FAA) regulations.
-The total budget for this project is \$3,000, with an additional \$300 successfully raised through a GoFundMe campaign.
+The total budget for this project is \$3,000, with an additional \$300 or more successfully raised through a GoFundMe campaign.
 From the project description, we developed a project name: Drone Operated Reconnaissance and Interchange System, or DORIS for short.